Thursday, March 26, 2015

 My copy of the CKG.
 Showing wear after only a few years.

 Although this book has a great many things to enjoy about it, the initial print run is far from perfect.
-I was super glad to have this book in hand but it's shortcomings left me more than a little disappointed.
+I was super glad to have this book in hand but its shortcomings left me more than a little disappointed.
 The new printing promises to fix some of these issues but this post and future related ones seek to look at the quality of the first run of this very interesting tome.

 What it says on the tin.